stalukdar7/twitterclone/README.md

-The application provides users to send messages publically.
+The application provides users to send messages publicly.

 The application also processes different account data such as followers, following and a count